Student Charter

 A completed Bachelor’s programme confers entitlement to the degree, BSc, BA or LLB, depending on the study programme that has been completed.

 A completed Master’s programme confers entitlement to the degree, MSc, MA or LLM.
 In the case of a completed Master’s programme, you may also use the Dutch title of ‘drs.’ or ‘mr.’ (depending on the study programme completed).
-The intent is that you choose between acknowledging a degree in your written name such as described in Article 7.10a of the WHW or carrying a title as described in Article 7.20 of the WHW.
+The intent is that you choose between acknowledging a degree in your written name such as described in Article 7.10a of the WHW (in Dutch) or carrying a title as described in Article 7.20 of the WHW(in Dutch).

 What distinctions can be associated with the examination for my study programme?

 The following distinctions may be attached to the examination of a study programme: cum laude or summa cum laude.
 The prerequisites for these distinctions are the same across study programmes and set out in the distinction guidelines.
-These guidelines are attached as an appendix to your study programme’s Education and Examination Regulations.
+These guidelines are included as an appendix in your study programme's Education and Examination Regulations.

 I have completed my Bachelor’s or Master’s programme.
 How can I request my certificate?